icbi-lab/nextNEOpi/README.md

 HLA class I and class II alleles are predicted with OptiType and HLA-HD.
 Class I and Class II neoepitopes are predicted with pVACseq using netMHCpan, netMHCIIpan and mhcflurry.
 In addition mixMHC2pred is used as complement Class II neoepitope predictor.
-Fusion neoantiges are predicted with NeoFuse.
+Fusion neoantigens are predicted with NeoFuse.
 CSiN immunogenicity score is reported for Class I, Class II and combined neoepitopes.
-A GBM model [1] is be used to predict immunogenicity scores for MHC class I single nucleotide variant (SNV) neoantigens 8-11 amino acid residues in length.
+A GBM model [1] is used to predict immunogenicity scores for MHC class I single nucleotide variant (SNV) neoantigens 8-11 amino acid residues in length.
 Finally mixcr is run to predict the TCR and BCR repertoire.